-2) $\Delta(s;\Omega_I) = H(s) - H(s / \Omega_I) = 0$,
+2) $\Delta(s; \Omega_J) = H(s) - H(s|\Omega_J) = 0,$

-Informally, compared with an outside adversary who does not have any valid share, any subset of less than tshareholders gets no additional information of the secret in a perfect (t,n)SS.
-Loosening the perfect (t,n)SS a little bit, we get the definition of asymptotically perfect (t,n)SS as follows.
+Informally, compared with an outside adversary who does not have any valid share, any subset of less than t shareholders gets no additional information about the secret in a perfect (t, n) SS.
+Loosening the perfect (t, n) SS a little bit, we get the definition of asymptotically perfect (t, n) SS as follows.